-- 8.4 The Warwickshire Wildlife Trust have visited this area and strongly oppose the allocation of this Site as there are protected species including bats, badgers, grey heron, sparrow hawks and buzzards noted, plus foxes and dear.
-The small fields south of the playing-field area, north of Birchy Leasowes Lane, are likely to be particularly rich in such wildlife. - 8.5 The Council's Woodland Strategy aims to "maintain and wherever suitable restore natural ecological diversity."
-The Illustrative Emerging Concept Masterplan shows some limited buffer width separating the ancient woodland, LWS and important hedgerows from the proposed development, but this would not prevent serious loss of habitat and connectivity.
-The Green Infrastructure Map Habitat Distinctiveness 2016 identifies the ecological importance of this area. - 8.6 At the junction of Dickens Heath Road and Birchy Leasowes Lane, woodland on both sides is identified as Ancient Woodland.
-The NPPF2 Para.175 strengthens protection of Ancient Woodland so road improvements to this junction that would be necessary to facilitate this proposal could not be carried out. - 8.7 In Solihull Council's Sustainable Community Strategy for Solihull 2008-2018 it is stated under Aims & Objectives: "Conservation & enhancement of the character of the countryside, the natural & historic environment, landscape, habitats & wildlife.
+- 9.4 The Warwickshire Wildlife Trust have visited this area and strongly oppose the allocation of this Site as there are protected species including bats, badgers, grey heron, sparrow hawks and buzzards noted, plus foxes and dear.
+The small fields south of the playing-field area, north of Birchy Leasowes Lane, are likely to be particularly rich in such wildlife. - 9.5 The Council's Woodland Strategy aims to "maintain and wherever suitable restore natural ecological diversity."
+The Illustrative Emerging Concept Masterplan shows some limited buffer width separating the ancient woodland, LWS and important hedgerows from the proposed development, but this would not prevent serious loss of habitat. - 9.6 At the junction of Dickens Heath Road and Birchy Leasowes Lane, woodland on both sides is identified as Ancient Woodland.
+The NPPF2 Para.175 strengthens protection of Ancient Woodland. - 9.7 In Solihull Council's Sustainable Community Strategy for Solihull 2008-2018 it is stated under

+Aims & Objectives: "Conservation & enhancement of the character of the countryside, the natural & historic environment, landscape, habitats & wildlife.
 Protect & enhance ecosystem services."

-These objectives would not be realised as there would be a significant negative impact on local biodiversity and rural character due to loss of important hedgerow, mature trees and ponds, together with the interrelationship of these ecosystems, should this land be developed. - 8.8 There is no other site in the Local Plan Review which has such significant designated land of natural conservation value -historic hedgerows, four Local Wildlife Sites, including Ancient Woodland.
-This degree of ecological value is a strong reason to reduce Site 4 to the area between Tythe Barn Lane, Akamba, The Stratford Canal and the north-western end of the existing village land that does not have nature conservation value or any LWS designations. - 8.9 It is clear Government Policy that important habitat sites should be protected.
+These objectives would not be realised as there would be a significant negative impact on local biodiversity and rural character due to loss of important hedgerow, mature trees and ponds, together with the interrelationship of these ecosystems, should this land be developed.

+9.8 There is no other site in the Local Plan Review which has such significant designated land of natural conservation value; 4 Local Wildlife Sites and Ancient Woodland.
+This degree of ecological value is a strong reason to delete Site 4 from the Local Plan Review.

+9.9 It is clear Government Policy that important habitat sites should be protected.
 In the Prime Minister's statement January 2018 on the Government's 25 year Environmental Policy she states, "We hold our natural environment in trust for the next generation.
 By implementing the measures in this ambitious plan, ours can become the first generation to leave that environment in a better state than we found it and pass on to the next generation a natural environment protected and enhanced for the future."
-If this proposed housing on Site 4 goes ahead adjacent to 3 and possibly 4 Local Wildlife Sites, reducing their important interconnectivity, this Government aim will not be fulfilled. - 8.10 For more detailed analysis see: http://maps.warwickshire.gov.uk/greeninfrastructure/
+Indeed, The Chancellor in his recent Spring budget 2019, re-iterated this commitment.
+If this proposed housing on Site 4 goes ahead adjacent to 4 Local Wildlife Sites, reducing their important interconnectivity, this Government aim will not be fulfilled.

-9. Historic Landscape
+10. Historic Landscape

-9.1 This Site 4 is within a landscape character area of high sensitivity to development.
+10.1 This Site 4 is within a landscape character area of high sensitivity to development.
 The Local Plan Review Policy P10 (Natural Environment) emphasises the Arden Landscape: